-- Cash payment to intended recipients of RWHAP services; - Construction (minor alterations and renovations to an existing facility to make it more suitable for the purpose of the program are allowable with prior HRSA approval);

-- International travel; - Pre-exposure prophylaxis (PrEP) or Post-Exposure Prophylaxis (PEP) medications or the related medical services.
-(See the June 22, 2016 RWHAP and PrEP program letter); - Syringe Services Programs (SSPs).
+- Cash payment to intended recipients of RWHAP services; - Construction (minor alterations and renovations to an existing facility to make it more suitable for the purpose of the program are allowable with prior HRSA approval); - International travel; - Pre-exposure prophylaxis (PrEP) or Post-Exposure Prophylaxis (PEP) medications or the related medical services (see the June 22, 2016, RWHAP and PrEP program letter); - Syringe Services Programs (SSPs).
 Some aspects of SSPs are allowable with HRSA's prior approval and in compliance with HHS and HRSA policy; - Payment for any item or service to the extent that payment has been made (or reasonably can be expected to be made), with respect to that item or service, under any state compensation program, insurance policy, federal or state benefits program, or any entity that provides health services on a prepaid basis, (except for a program administered by or providing the services of the Indian Health Service); and - Development of materials designed to promote or encourage, directly, intravenous drug use or sexual activity, whether homosexual or heterosexual.

-Please see PCN 15-01 and Frequently Asked Questions for information regarding the statutory ten (10) percent limitation on administrative costs.
+Please see PCN 15-01 Treatment of Costs under the 10% Administrative Cap for Ryan White HIV/AIDS Program Parts A, B, C, and D and Frequently Asked Questions for information regarding the statutory ten (10) percent limitation on administrative costs.